chun8933/WebRTC-Screen-Share/README.md

 # WebRTC-Screen-Share
 Screen-Sharing using WebRTC

-Start server by
-localhost:3000
+# Docker
+Docker may help if any issues with env setup: docker build . -t "IMAGE_NAME"

+# run in local node server
+node server.js

-To share
+# To share
 localhost:3000/server

-To view
+# To view
 localhost:3000/viewer